InWILL/Locale_Remulator/README.md

 System Region and Language Simulator.

-The project is similar with Locale-Emulator, but which don't support 64-bit application.
+The project is similar with Locale-Emulator, but which doesn't support 64-bit application.
 So I base on Minhook to start a new project.

 The most important reason is that Japan MapleStory will become 64-bit.

 ## Getting Started